Short Courses

 - 2 Days

-This 2-day comprehensive course on sediment-hosted metals is taught using a mineral systems approach.
 The highlight of this course are exercises on actual hand samples collected by Dr. Jaffri from deposits in the US.

 Orogenic Gold